HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_or_upgrade_compute_nodes.md

    - For upgrades: move the MOFED items directly to the existing `/opt/clmgr/repos/other/mellanox` directory.

-   NOTE: If the customer requires UCX on the system, then install the HPC-X solution using the recommended version provided by the [External Vendor Software](install_metal.md#external-vendor-software) table.
+   NOTE: If the customer requires UCX on the system, then install the HPC-X solution using the recommended version provided by the [External Vendor Software](compute_install_prereqs.md#external-vendor-software) table.
 Ensure that the HPC-X tarball matches the installed version of Mellanox OFED.
 In the HPC-x package, installation instructions are provided by Mellanox.

 ## Install via package managers (recommended)

-1. For each distribution and distribution version as collected in the first step of the prerequisite install, download the RPMs mentioned in the previous section in the Slingshot RPMs table above.
+1. For each distribution and distribution version as collected in the first step of the prerequisite install, download the RPMs mentioned in the previous section in the HPE Slingshot RPMs table above.

    a.
 The RPMs should be copied or moved to a location accessible to one or more hosts where the RPMs will be installed.
 This can be a network file share, a physically backed location such as a disk drive on the host, or a remotely accessible location such as a web server that hosts the RPMs.